JMOrbegoso/NeoVim-Configuration/README.md

 ## Extra

+### NERDTree file icons

+In order to see the icons in the NERDTree file system explorer, the console needs to use a [Nerd font](https://github.com/ryanoasis/nerd-fonts#patched-fonts).

 ### Sort usings with OmniSharp

 OmniSharp by default do not sort the usings in a cs file, you can change this by specifying it in the OmniSharp configuration file located on ~/.omnisharp/omnisharp.json adding the next values: